21 Ways to Reach a Minimum Spending Requirement

 14. Clothing

-15. Doctor Visits & Childcare
+15. Doctor Visits and Childcare

-16. Monthly subscriptions
+16. Monthly Subscriptions

 17. Donations